 - $125,000 in each of four 6-month periods

 - Award may be for maximum of $500,000 over two years

 - $187,500 in each of four 6-month periods

 - Award may be for maximum of $750,000 over two years

 6-month milestones must be met

-- A full application with an extended narrative about the project as well as supporting information and documentation.
-Only a subset of applicants is invited to submit a full application after the LOI review is completed.
+2. A full application with an extended narrative about the project, as well as supporting information and documentation.
+(Because there are a limited number of awards, only a subset of applicants is invited to submit a full application after the LOI review is completed.)

 Reviewers are drawn from the LUNGevity Scientific Advisory Board and other ALK experts.

 Awardees have progress and financial reporting obligations during the award term.

 Complete instructions and award details are included in the ALK-positive Lung Cancer Research Award Request for Applications.